 The U.S. Environmental Protection Agency tracks sources of pollutants, toxic chemicals and waste released into the air, water or on land.

 The EPA has an online database you can search by the name of a facility to see if it is the source of any pollutants or toxic emissions.
 See the:

-The EPA also has an online database of inspection, violation, and enforcement actions concerning the federal clean water, clean air and other hazardous waste laws.
-The ECHO database is searchable by name of facility:
+The EPA also has an online database of inspection, violation, and enforcement actions relating to the federal clean water, clean air and other hazardous waste laws.
+This "ECHO" database is searchable by name of facility:

 State Environmental Agencies